-MPS/UPS (£23,720 - £39,406) + Health Cash Plan and Benefits package
+MPS/UPS (£23,720 - £39,406) per annum + Health Cash Plan and Benefits package

 Merchants' Academy is a 3-18 Academy sponsored by the Society of Merchant Venturers and the University of Bristol.
-This is an exciting time to join us as the Academy grows and standards continue to rise.
-The Academy is very well resourced, where staff and their development is a priority.
+The Academy is well resourced and staff and their development is a priority

-Applications are invited from high quality candidates to join an exciting and committed Science Department at Merchants' Academy.
+Applications are invited from high quality candidates to join an exciting and committed team at Merchants' Academy.